Table of Contents

 When people know they haven’t paid you, chances are they’ll want to avoid you.
 Unfortunately, emails make that very easy.
 A phone call has a better chance of a response and makes it harder to say no.

-There’s no need to be rude when following up for payment.
+There’s no need to be rude when following up on payment.
 Knowing you’re aware of the issue and will follow up until you’re paid, is a powerful incentive!

 E-Complish can streamline billing processes, and provide convenient ways for your customers to pay on time and reduce late payments.
 Learn more about our comprehensive VirtualPay solution, or schedule a demo of any of our products.